Flushing man stabbed to death in own home

 Officers responded to a 911 call at 132-18 57 Road regarding an assault shortly after 2 a.m. that morning.
 When they arrived on the scene, they found the victim, Yat Wong, unconscious and unresponsive and with stab wounds throughout his body.
 Soon after, EMS declared him deceased.

-Though some have reported that Zhang was “high on drugs” at the time, according to the office of Councilmember Sandra Ung (D-Flushing), that is not true.
+Some media outlets, including the New York Daily News, reported that Zhang was “high on drugs” at the time, but according to the office of Councilmember Sandra Ung (D-Flushing), that is not true.
 Her office also added that Zhang and Wong did not know each other.

 “A couple quietly sleeping in their Flushing home were awoken by an armed intruder, and now a wife has lost her husband.
 My thoughts are with her during this tragic time,” Ung said in a prepared statement.
 “I want to thank the officers of the 109th Precinct for arriving on the scene quickly and arresting the suspect before he could harm anyone else.
 My office will continue to stay in close contact with the NYPD as the ongoing investigation continues to reveal more details about this horrific incident.”

-Zhang was charged with murder in the second degree, burglary and criminal possession of a weapon.
+Zhang was charged with murder in the second degree, burglary in the first degree and criminal possession of a weapon in the fourth degree.

+Having been arraigned Monday night, Zhang is set to return to court today, May 26, Katz’s office said.

 (0) comments